 Netball is an extremely fast paced game that places a lot of stress on the feet, ankles and knees.
 Not only does netball involve sudden stopping and starting, but it also involves a lot of pivoting movements, and then just to make things more stressful on the lower limbs, you are required to combine all these movements after leaping in the air and landing on one foot.

 Because of these movements, injuries are quite prevalent, and I recently read that netball is ranked seventh in injuries requiring a visit to a hospital emergency department.
 This is quite a high ranking when you consider the number of contact sports played in Australia.

-However, this netball article is not about treating injuries once they have occurred, it’s about avoiding injury and minimising the predisposing factors that can lead to injury, so let’s get started.
+However, this netball article is not about managing injuries once they have occurred, it’s about avoiding injury and minimising the predisposing factors that can lead to injury, so let’s get started.

 For simplicity there are three basic foot types

 A normal foot, an excessively pronated foot (flat foot) and an excessively supinated foot (high arched foot).
 If you have normal feet, you’re one of the lucky ones, because if you have flat or high arched feet you will be more prone to injury.
 Your increase risk of injury occurs because of poor foot function and foot structure.

 Podiatrists at my FootDr podiatry centres are highly trained foot professionals, that can easily identify your specific foot type.
 If you know you have flat feet, or excessively high arched feet, and you feel it may be contributing to certain symptoms, give us a call and make an appointment today.